Tag: virtualbox

 You can see I created a switch with the name of “mynetwork”.
 You attach any other VMs to the same switch by using the same name.
 Ensure the spelling is correct or you’ll be creating a different switch.

-To find the interface, compare the MAC addresses.
-In Virtualbox, my adapter MAC is 0800279424E8.
+To figure out which interface it is, match the MAC address.
+In Virtualbox, my network adapter’s MAC is 0800279424E8.

 In your Linux VM, run the command ip link.
-You can see the interface called “enp0s3” has the that MAC address.

-Pro Tip:
+Pro tip:

 A physical network card has a hardware MAC filter.
 Your network card only accepts frames addressed to its own MAC address, broadcasts, and multicasts it subscribes to.
 Any other frame it sees on the wire gets dropped.
 In VirtualBox this is “deny all” under promiscuous mode, which is the default.
 This is correct and how a network should operate.